-On November 18, 2016 (the "Effective Date"), the Company entered into a consulting agreement with Regal Consulting, LLC (the "Consultant").
+On November 18, 2016 (the "Effective Date"), the Company entered into a consulting agreement with Regal Consulting, LLC (the "Consultant") for strategic and business advisory services.
 As compensation for services rendered, the Company issued two fully earned \$250,000 convertible junior subordinated promissory notes.
 Both notes have a two year maturity date and interest of 10% per annum.
 Both notes are junior and subordinate in all respects to the existing debt of the Company.
 These notes may not be prepaid without the written consent of the Consultant.

 The Company issued the first \$250,000 convertible note on November 18, 2016.
 This note is convertible at a conversion price of the lesser of \$2.50 or 65% of the average of the three lowest 10 trading days prior to the conversion.
 An aggregate total of \$255,757 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
 During the year ended June 30, 2017, \$27,500 of principal and accrued interest of \$1,664 was converted into shares of the Company's common stock.
-As of December 31, 2017, the outstanding principal balance of the note along with \$19,639 of accrued interest was converted into shares of the Company's Common Stock (See Note 6) and the repayment resulted in a full reduction of the put premium.
+As of March 31, 2018, the outstanding principal balance of the note along with \$19,639 of accrued interest was converted into shares of the Company's common stock (See Note 6).

 The Company issued the second \$250,000 convertible note on February 16, 2017.
 This note is convertible at a conversion price of the lesser of \$2.50 or 65% of the average of the three lowest 10 trading days prior to the conversion.
 An aggregate total of \$409,416 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
-As of December 31, 2017, the Company recorded accrued interest of \$16,394 for this note.
-Total principal outstanding as of December 31, 2017 was \$210,000 as \$40,000 was converted during the six months ending December 31, 2017 (see Note 6).
+As of March 31, 2018, the outstanding principal balance of the note along with \$31,021 of accrued interest was converted into shares of the Company's common stock (See Note 6).